captainalan/pelican-test/content/smartphones-suck.md

 [^2]: Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/) is a model exemplifying this graph metaphor

 [^3]: Just memorize the damn routine and use a stop watch or something; you don't have to summon the [panopticon](https://en.wikipedia.org/wiki/Panopticon) while you are doing a "prison workout"

+[^4]: YouTuber TechLead in [a video](https://www.youtube.com/watch?v=jmONbYqYaRk) remarks how talking about the weather is a good neutral topic to use with difficult in-laws.
+Indeed talking about the weather can serve an important social function of bringing together not-so-friendly parties.